 X4C has the exclusive right of 2 patents for a unique surface coating technology.

-Surface coating with ultrathin layers (monolayers) exhibiting a highly robust interface is of paramount importance for designing materials with tailored properties or operating functions, without modifying drastically the inherent property of the material.
-Currently, various chemical and physical coating methods can be used to modify a surface.
-Nevertheless, none of them allows the formation of a robust monolayer on various surfaces (conductor, semi-conductor or insulator).
-The X4C technology involves the formation of a calixarene monolayer on various surfaces through the electrochemical or chemical grafting of the corresponding diazonium salt.
-This robust and controlled monolayer can be further post-modified by a large variety of molecules, biomolecules or nanoparticles to bring new property to the surface.
+Surface coating with ultrathin layers (monolayers) exhibiting a highly robust interface is of paramount importance for the design of materials with tailored properties.
+Currently, various chemical and physical coating methods can be used to modify a surface, but none of them allows the formation of a robust monolayer on various surfaces.

 The X4C technology is a general surface modification methodology that can be applied to any conducting, semi-conducting or insulating surface.
 It involves the grafting of a calixarene monolayer through the electrochemical or chemical reduction of the corresponding diazonium salt.
 This robust and controlled monolayer can be further post-modified by a large variety of molecules, biomolecules or nanoparticles to bring new properties to the surface.